A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Introduction

 \section{Introduction}

 The principle of successively minimizing upper bounds of the objective function is often called \textit{majorization-minimization} \cite{LanHun:00, Mai:15, RazHon:13}.
 Most techniques, e.g., gradient descent, utilize convex quadratic majorizers based on first-order oracles in order to guarantee that the majorizer is easy to minimize.
 Despite the empirical success of first-order majorization-minimization algorithms to solve difficult optimization problems, the convergence speed of such methods is known to slow down close to saddle points or in ill-conditioned landscapes \cite{Nes:04,Pol:87}.
 Higher-order methods are known to be less affected by these problems \cite{BriGar:17, Nes:19, cartis2017,cartis:2020}.
 In this work, we focus our attention on higher-order majorization-minimization methods to find (local) minima of (potentially nonsmooth and nonconvex) objective functions.
-At each iteration, these algorithms construct and optimize a local (Taylor) model of the objective using higher-order derivatives with an additional step length penalty term that depends on how well the model approximates the real objective.
+At each iteration, these algorithms construct and optimize a (usually Taylor-based) local model of the objective using higher-order derivatives with an additional penalty term that enforces the model to approximate well the real objective locally.